SarwarAhmed/himaloy-trip-client/README.md

 - A registered User can Add a new spot
 - Authorized user can edit/update and delete spot

+This website mainly focused on South Asian Countrires.

 ## npm package name which I have used:
 React, Vite, React-simple-tyepwriter, Lottie React, Swiper, Sweetalert and more